 The Clubhouse learning approach is designed to empower youth from all backgrounds to become more capable, creative, and confident learners.
 This approach is grounded in research from the fields of education, developmental and social psychology, cognitive science, and youth development.
 It builds on research on the role of affect and motivation in the learning process, the importance of social context, and the interplay between individual and community development.
 It leverages new technologies to support new types of learning experiences and engage young people who may have been alienated by traditional educational approaches.

-A few times each year The Clubhouse Network hosts a week-long professional development Orientation Program for new Clubhouse staff, held at the "Flagship" Clubhouse at the Museum of Science in Boston.
+A few times each year The Clubhouse Network hosts a week-long professional development Orientation Program for new Clubhouse staff, held at the "Flagship" Clubhouse in Boston.
 During the week, new Clubhouse program staff from around the world explore our learning and mentoring approaches; become familiar with resources, materials, and toolkits; gain an understanding of the role staff play in the Clubhouse environment; and begin to engage with the broader global Clubhouse community.

 Each year we organize a global Annual Conference for the Clubhouse community to come together, build skills, share ideas, reflect on experiences, and plan for the future.
 More than 150 Clubhouse staff, Directors, and partners from academia, research, government, and the corporate sector typically attend.
 The conference is held in a different Clubhouse host city each year.

-In October 2015, Inverness Research (an independent, nonprofit evaluation firm) conducted an online survey of more than 1,300 youth involved at Clubhouses around the world.
+In May 2017, Inverness Research (an independent, nonprofit evaluation firm) conducted an online survey of nearly 1,600 youth involved at Clubhouses around the world.
 This summary presents findings with supportive evidence based on the data analysis.
 The major findings from that survey are:

-In 2016 the Clubhouse Network's major sources of funding were the Best Buy Foundation, U.S. Department of Justice, and the Intel Foundation.
+In 2018 the Clubhouse Network's major sources of funding were the Best Buy Foundation, U.S. Department of Justice, and the Liberty Mutual Foundation.
 The Clubhouse Network does not charge parent fees for program participation.